matthew-ia/cayo/devlog.md

 ## 2022.7.31

+### Import Stuff

 Fixed the import/export stuff. `import Cayo from 'cayo/component'` works now.

 `import Cayo from 'cayo'` still works too, but I think I might deprecate that.
 In case anything makes sense to expose directly from the root of the package.
 Unless, I want to make the this work:
 `import { component as Cayo } from 'cayo'`, but I think the new 'cayo/component' one works more like how Svelte looks/works when you're working within your own project (always exports component as default).

+### Actual Stuff

+Question to answer: do we need the src string at all, since we are compiling the child components into each page?

+We do need to recompile the page when a child component changes.
+Maybe that's why we need it?
+(Could it from here, but use it elsewhere).

+Maybe just use the preprocessor to put the right path in there, and then